-First of all, get a business card holder if you don’t already have one, and make sure you have plenty of cards in stock.
-Then store your card holder somewhere you can easily access it (briefcase, inner pocket of your suit).
+First, get a business card holder if you don’t already have one, and make sure you have plenty of cards in stock.
+Then store your cardholder somewhere you can easily access it (briefcase, inner pocket of your suit).
 Avoid storing it in the back pocket of your trouser.

-If you plan on exchanging business cards during a meeting, try to know in advance how many people will be present from the other company’s side and what their positions are.
+If you plan on exchanging business cards during a meeting, try to know how many people will be present from the other company’s side and what their positions are.

 2 – Giving your business card